Code-Institute-Submissions/ale-aparicio-Quizos_janResub/README.md

 # Features
 ## Design Features
 Each page of the website contains a sleek and responsive navigation system:
 * The Navbar contains links to all the main pages so that users have quick access to all of the important pages they will want to explore.
     * On Mobile the navbar transforms into a mobile friendly "hamburger" menu

-* The Footer just like the header contains contains all the necessary links aswell as some social links.
+* The Footer just like the header contains all the necessary links aswell as some social links.

 * The Home Page contains links to some of the available categories to get the user starter.
 It also contains a brief description about the create page as well as a link to the page itself.